Dogsplorer

 Leaving windows uncovered might prompt your dog to bark at other campers passing by, or could even pose a security risk.

-Less Space For Other Gear
+Less Space for Other Gear

 If it’s just you and your pooch in the car, the backseats provide valuable storage space for the gear and equipment that always seems to spawn out of nowhere when camping.
 If you need to fold down the seats to sleep, however, you’ll lose that bit of extra room.